votamrima/votamrima.github.io/_posts/2022-05-18-ansible-collections.md

     - debug:
         msg: '{{ lookup("my_namespace.my_collection.lookup1", 'param1')| my_namespace.my_collection.filter1 }}'
 ````

-To avoid a lot of typing, you can use the collections:
+To reduce verbosity, you can specify the collection at the beginning:

 ````yaml